KOBAS on the Command Line¶

 This pipeline will automatically use the output of ‘annotate’ as the -f foreground input for ‘identify’.
 This will also use your species option as the -b background input for ‘identify’.

-Understanding Your Results¶
+Understanding Your Results

 If all goes well, you should get the following:

-The first sections looks like this:
+The <basename> file has two sections.
+The first section looks like this:

 #Query Gene ID|Gene name|Hyperlink